nitrix/senko/README.md

 ## Features

 * Only listens for commands when you say its name.
-* Can play and manage audio playback in voice channels.
+* Can stream audio from Youtube in voice channels.
 * Normalizes audio for loudness.
-* Can download media from many sites.
-* Can convert various file formats to other formats.
-* Can notify you of new releases on MyAnimeList.net and give you recommendations.
 * Anything else you want me to implement ([open an issue](https://github.com/nitrix/senko/issues/new)).

 ## Usage